2019 WICT Greater Philadelphia Mentoring Circles

-Mentee Applications Due March 31, 2017
+Mentee Applications Due March 22, 2019

-Download the application form here.
+Fill out the application form here.

 - Groups of 10-12 mentees will be paired with 2 mentors for a structured mentoring program that will help mentees achieve a variety of individual development goals and objectives.

 - This award–recognized program gives mentees structure and support to steer their professional and personal development down the path they choose.

 - Be a current WICT Greater Philadelphia member

 - Exhibit a level of knowledge, skill and professionalism